-A member is considered vested and will be eligible at minimum retirement age for a service retirement allowance if he or she has had a contribution in each of five calendar years, or has reached at least 50 years of age before ceasing employment with a participating employer (age 45 for police and fire members).
+A member is considered vested and will be eligible at minimum retirement age for a service retirement allowance if he or she has had a contribution in each of five calendar years or has reached at least 50 years of age before ceasing employment with a participating employer (age 45 for police and fire members).
 General service employees may retire after reaching age 55.
 Police and fire members are eligible after reaching age 50.
 Tier One general service employee benefits are reduced if retirement occurs prior to age 58 with fewer than 30 years of service.
-Police and fire member benefits are reduced if retirement occurs prior to age 55 with fewer than 25 years of service.
-Tier Two members are eligible for full benefits at age 60.
+Police and fire members are eligible for full benefits at age 60.
 The ORS Chapter 238 Defined Benefit Pension Plan is closed to new members hired on or after August 29, 2003.